 Naturally occurring nicotine: Nicotine found in tobacco leaves, carries a positive charge, and has a tough time moving through membranes within the body, meaning fewer of their particles make it to your bloodstream.

 What is Freebase Nicotine?

 Freebase nicotine is the nicotine traditionally used in eLiquids.
 Freebase nicotine has been treated to remove its particle charge.

-Removed Positive Charge: Phillip Morris found if you remove the positive charge of nicotine, it will return to a free state, where it will travel much more easily across membranes in our bodies.
+Removed Positive Charge: If you remove the positive charge of nicotine, it will return to a free state, where it will travel much more easily across membranes in our bodies.
 This means more nicotine will make it to the user’s bloodstream, making it the more potent form.

 What is Nicotine Salt?

 The terms nicotine salts, nic salt, salt nic, or salt nicotine all mean the same thing.
 No, it is not the salt you put in your food, and it does not mean it will make your eliquid salty.

 How it's created: In our case, nicotine salts are created by combining freebase nicotine with an acid, usually Benzioc Acid.

 Why add Benzoic Acid: This lows its PH level closer to neutral, dampening the throat hit and allowing you to increase the concentration without sacrificing smoothness.
 The use of salt nicotine allows for a new ejuice niche: high concentrations of nicotine without the harsh and peppery throat hit.

 Absorption: Benzoic acid, over other types of acids, assists dramatically with the absorption of the nicotine across membranes, as well as lowers the activation temperature.